lilianricaud/patterns/Small_meeting_rooms.md

 ## Solution
-Make at least 70 per cent of all meeting rooms really small - for It people or less.
+Make at least 70 per cent of all meeting rooms really small - for 12 people or less.
 Locate them in the most public parts of the building, evenly scattered among the workplaces.

 ## Pattern source
 Christopher Alexander pattern language